Abeeekoala/IAC-Team-12/README.md

 bash -x ./doit_plot.sh <Optional signal name> # Default is Gaussian; options also includes sine, noisy, triangle
 ```
-## Run the Vbuddy F1 Light
+## Run the Vbuddy F1 Light (can run on all three verified branches)
 Also follow the above to ensure that the Vbuddy is connected and configured correctly.

-Then follows the below commands.
+Then follow the below commands.

 ```
 git checkout Pipelinedw/Cache